forta-network/docs/docs/sdk.md

 Your `agent.js`/`agent.ts` file must have a default export object with the `handleBlock` and/or `handleTransaction` properties that provide the handler functions.
 You can export one or both of these depending on your use case, but at least one must be provided.
 The return type of these functions is `Promise<Finding[]>`, meaning they are asynchronous functions that return an array of zero or more `Finding` objects.

-You can also optionally export an `initialize` handler that will be executed on agent startup.
-This is useful for fetching some data from the network or parsing some file before your agent begins.
+You can also optionally export an `initialize` handler that will be executed on bot startup.
+This is useful for fetching some data from the network or parsing some file before your bot begins.

 ## BlockEvent